"The value of history is, indeed, not scientific but moral: by liberalizing the mind, by deepening the sympathies, by fortifying the will,

 lives as peasants, labourers or artisans.

 In the British case the would-be absolutist rule of the Stuart kings, after 1603, was challenged by those who sought the recognition of the authority of parliament.
-One Stuart king was
+One Stuart king, (Charles I), was

-publicly beheaded, another was allowed to flee into exile in 1688 such that a more constitutional form monarchy could be put in place.
+publicly beheaded, another, (James II), was allowed to flee into exile in 1688 such that a more constitutional form monarchy could be put in place.

 Although the practice of slavery had more or less died out in Europe some of the earlier Portuguese voyages of discovery had resulted in enslaved Human Beings being offered by local